awmitch/aiida-mpet/README.md

-# aiida-dakota
+# aiida-mpet
-AiiDA plugin for Dakota
+AiiDA plugin for MPET